Jasonblalack/zyngapoker/Build-system.md

 These are all the top-level keys which are supported:

 * **name**: The unique name of the project (defaults to the basename of the project folder)
 * **kind**: This defines the structure inside the project.
 Should work automatically in most cases.
+See "Projects" section above for details.
 * **package**: By default the package is identical to the name of the project.
-See the naming section above for details.
+See the "Naming" section above for details.
 * **fuzzy**: Whether the naming of clases is strictly bound the filenames or not.
 Defaults to `false`.
-* **fields**: Configures the fields which are defined and used by the project.
+* **fields**: The fields which are used by the project.
 See section about fields and permutations for details.

 ## Build Script

+The most trivial example of a build scriot

+    # Extend PYTHONPATH with 'lib'
+    import sys, os
+    sys.path.insert(0, "/path/to/jasy")

+    # Import JavaScript tooling
+    from jasy import *

+    @task
+    def simple():
+        # Setup session
+        session = Session()
+        session.addProject(Project("."))

+        # Collecting projects
+        resolver = Resolver(session.getProjects())
+        resolver.addClassName("notebook.Application")

+        # Resolving classes
+        classes = Sorter(resolver).getSortedClasses()

+        # Compressing classes
+        compressedCode = Combiner(classes).getCompressedCode()

+        # Writing files
+        writefile("build/simple.js", compressedCode)

+    # Execute Jasy
+    run()

 ## Fields & Permutations